Rdz23/AWS-Tech-Session-Recap---Amazon-ECS/README.md

 ## 📺 8.
 Video Reference

-A walkthrough recording is available on YouTube: https://www.youtube.com/watch?v=bAMrp8KW3Js&feature=youtu.be
+A walkthrough recording and demo is available on YouTube: https://www.youtube.com/watch?v=bAMrp8KW3Js&feature=youtu.be

 ---